 You can use Google BigQuery to set up quick, baseline models for predictions and custom machine learning models.
 It’s easy to build models directly inside BigQuery using simple SQL in a fraction of the time it takes with other methods.

-BigQuery ML Acts as the Perfect Baseline Strategy
+Google BigQuery ML Acts as the Perfect Baseline Strategy

 Sometimes you want to do custom modeling and other times you simply want to develop a quick baseline model for predictions.
 BigQuery ML works as a great baseline strategy.
-There’s no need to move data to or from anywhere.
+There’s no need to move data to or from any location.
 You simply execute SQL right inside the BigQuery UI, delivering an understanding of what results and accuracy you can expect.

 BigQuery ML offers a full range of models to fit your needs, including: